 This is easier if you give him or her meals at regular intervals so that they go potty regularly.

 Always use the same keyword when you are waiting for him or her to eliminate.
 You can use “Pee”, “Go potty”, “Outside potty” even later when your puppy does his or her things by himself or herself.

 One of our clients used hanging bells at the door which she always rang when her Frenchie went out to potty, apart from using the keywords “Go potty!”
 Later she removed the bells, but by that time her baby associated going potty outside with the front door.

 When your Frenchie goes potty at the right time to the right place always give him or her lots of positive affirmation – no matter how old they are.
 This, however, doesn’t always have to be a treat.
 You can praise or pet them, or give them a toy so that they are not discouraged with potty training if a treat is not available.

-#5 Avoid punishment
+#5 Avoid punishment in potty training

 Never punish your baby if an accident happens in the house.
 This might scare them and make the training process longer.
 You need a lot of patience and with some puppies the training takes longer and some events like relocating might cause a short period of fallback.